marcopaganini/quotes-exporter/README.md

 ![](https://github.com/marcopaganini/quotes-exporter/workflows/Go/badge.svg)

+## ATTENTION: THIS PROJECT IS NOW DEPRECATED

+**Q**: Why???

+**A**: I couldn't find a financial data provider offering a reasonable amount of free quota Some have ridiculous limitations (20 requests per *day*), while others will only provide historical data.
+In some cases, it would still be possible to have users register their own accounts and use their own API keys, but I feel this solution would be confusing and less than satisfactory.
+I may resuscitate this project if a reasonable provider surfaces.

+---

 This is a simple stock and funds quotes exporter for [prometheus](http://prometheus.io).
 This exporter allows a prometheus instance to monitor prices of stocks, ETFs, and mutual funds, possibly alerting the user